-The Divinity School and Vanderbilt University offer certificate programs in several different programs of interest.
-All degree-seeking students at the Divinity School are eligible to apply for certificate programs during the spring semester of their first year of study, or at any point prior to graduation, provided that the required courses have been completed.
+Vanderbilt University offers certificate programs in several different programs of interest.
+All degree-seeking students at the Graduate Department of Religion are eligible to apply for certificate programs during the spring semester of their first year of study, or at any point prior to graduation, provided that the required courses have been completed.

 To receive a certificate, one must take 15 credit hours of courses in the designated area.
-Most certificates also require a final project.
+The student must submit a Notification of Intent to Enroll in a Graduate Certificate Program form with the appropriate signatures to the Graduate School.
+Once the course requirements have been satisfied, the student will submit the Graduate Certificate Checklist to the Graduate School.
 Specific requirements are determined by program; more information is available by following the program links below.

 - African American and Diaspora Studies - Interdisciplinary scholarship in African Diaspora studies.